ASL-LEX/SignLab/README.md

 The code base is made up of an Angular front end (stored in `client/` folder) and a NestJS backend (stored in `server/` folder).
-A Dockerfile and Docker compose file is provided for packing up the application.
+A Dockerfile and Docker compose file is provided for packing up the application, an official docker image is also stored in DockerHub.
 A break down of the top level folders is shown below.

 * `client/`: Angular client side code
 * `cypress/`: E2E Testing